dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax Extension

 Modules are represented by files and folders.
 Every valid module compiles to a glas value (see *Data*).
 In many cases, these values represent *Programs and Applications*.
 But data modules are also useful!
-Programs may reference module values as constants.
+They can be referenced as constants.

 A file is compiled based on its file extensions.
 To process a file named "foo.ext", the glas command line will first compile a global module named language-ext, which must define a compilation function, then apply this compilation function to the file binary.
-To bootstrap this system, a compiler for ".g" files is built in, and we first compile language-g if possible.
+To bootstrap this system, a compiler for ".g" files is built-in and we first compile language-g if possible.

 File extensions may be composed.
 For example, "example.json.m4.gz" would essentially apply a pipeline of three compilers: language-gz then language-m4 then language-json.
 This might decompress the file binary, apply a text macro preprocessor, then parse the result as JSON.
 Conversely, if file extensions are elided, the compiled value is simply the file binary.